-DESCRIPTIVE REPORT T-9946
+DESCRIPTIVE REPORT T-9948

-This 1:5,000 scale planimetric manuscript is the center one of three maps that comprise Project PH-157, Netarts Bay, Oregon.
-Originally, five maps were planned, but the two easterly maps, T-9945 and T-9947, were cancelled.
-The east and west neatlines of T-9946 were moved one half minute to the east at the time of final review, in order that the east side of Netarts Bay would be within the map limit and not in the east margin.
+This 1:5,000 scale planimetric manuscript is the southernmost of three maps that comprise Project PH-157, Netarts Bay, Oregon.
+Originally five maps were planned, but the two easterly maps, numbered T-9945 and T-9947, were cancelled.